Writing Chinese characters

 In the example diagrams for drawing characters we have put the main stroke in question in blue grading from the initial point of contact with the paper (dark blue) to where the brush leaves the paper (light blue).
 The other strokes that are needed to form the complete character are shown in brown.

-These examples are for just one of the many script styles used for writing characters; it is the standard official script.
+These examples are for just one of the many script styles used for writing characters; this is the standard official script.
 There are also flowing scripts more like western hand-writing that use curved strokes in which the brush rarely leaving the paper.

 heng stroke